War of the Worlds (1988-1990) was a television series. For the novel that inspired this series, see The War of the Worlds.

-- Canada, Eh?: Shot in and around the Mississauga and Toronto in the Ontario area; many significant landmarks can be spotted during the series.
+- Canada, Eh?: Shot in and around the Mississauga and Toronto in the Ontario area.
+Many significant landmarks can be spotted during the series.

-- Catch Phrase: In the first season the Mor-taxians frequently said, "To life immortal".
+- Catch-Phrase: In the first season the Mor-taxians frequently said, "To life immortal".
 It's usually uttered as a facing-the-bullets one liner.

 - The Cavalry: "Omega Squad", Ironhorse's elite troops.

-- Cerebus Syndrome: The first season had more explicit gore but it also had more humor and had a brighter, cheerful mood.
+- Cerebus Syndrome: The first season had more explicit gore, but it also had more humor and had a brighter, cheerful mood.
 The main characters were allowed personality quirks and banter.
 In the cyberpunk second season, all of the humor and banter vanished, and most of the season's episodes were set at nighttime.
-The opening credits for the first season followed the standard fare of most adventure shows of The Eighties, an upbeat theme and mood.
-This was not the case in the second season where the opening credits was accompanied with a fly-through of the corridors of an abandoned, dilapidated building accompanied by news bits of escalating violence and crime.
+The opening credits for the first season followed the standard fare of most adventure shows of The '80s, an upbeat theme and mood.
+This was not the case in the second season where the opening credits was accompanied with a fly-through of the corridors of an abandoned, dilapidated building, accompanied by news bits of escalating violence and crime.
 It ends by showing us that this abandoned building is a city hall building in front of which is a sculpture of what appears to be the Spirit of 76.
 In a dramatic, symbolic fashion, the sculpture topples over and crumbles.

 - Characterization Marches On: By the second season, Harrison Blackwood had lost touch with his kooky pacifist ways and completely dispensed with the tuning fork and other nutty professor hijinks.
-He also grew Perma Stubble and had no reservations about carrying guns.
+He also grew Perma-Stubble and had no reservations about carrying guns.
 The friction between him and Ironhorse of the first season was not transferred to Kincaid (the second season's army guy).
 The loss of Blackwood's comedic Black Best Friend (Norton) meant that he had no comedic partner in the second season.

 - Chest Burster: How the disguised aliens in the first season attack other people, up close and personal.

-- Clip Show: The first season episode "The Last Supper"
+- Clip Show: The first season episode "The Last Supper".

 - Cyber Punk: In the second season, Earth (or, at least, America) becomes a dystopian cyberpunk world.